earwig/earwigbot/docs/toolset.rst

   the given title (sans namespace)
 - :py:meth:`get_user(username) <earwigbot.wiki.site.Site.get_user>`: returns a
   :py:class:`~earwigbot.wiki.user.User` object for the given username
+- :py:meth:`delegate(services, ...) <earwigbot.wiki.site.Site.delegate>`:
+  delegates a task to either the API or SQL depending on various conditions, such as server lag

 Pages and categories
 ~~~~~~~~~~~~~~~~~~~~